 Social learning is a core element of a modern learning strategy.
-Technologies that facilitate social and collaborative learning can help employers realize productivity gains of up to 25% and have become a top priority for 44% of organisations.
+Technologies that facilitate social and collaborative learning can help employers realise productivity gains of up to 25% and have become a top priority for 44% of organisations.

-Combined with 360-degree reviews, social learning and social feedback can help optimize learning outcomes.
+Combined with 360-degree reviews, social learning and social feedback can help optimise learning outcomes.
 Managers can use social learning to provide ongoing coaching opportunities, intervene to correct behaviours or provide critical feedback to get the most out of an employee.
 As workers and teams become increasingly interdependent and collaborative, so too should feedback structures.
 Social and collaborative learning can also help employees tap into expert advice, mentorship and feedback from people across the organisation.
 They can also reach out to peers for feedback and safely practice their learning with trusted colleagues.

 Here are just a few of the many benefits of peer-based social learning: